BUZZ-Blimps/Buzzstation/README.md

 ## Description
 A React Native app to send commands and receive data to/from blimps using ROS 2.

-**Note:** This app is not yet complete.
-It is still in the developmental stage and has only been tested with fake blimps.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/ab131e69-8f9c-4a88-977d-7e1ce25869a3" />
 </p>